by Michelle D. Chan

 CPS agencies focus almost exclusively on child removals.
 However, the discussion of child removal versus family preservation only makes sense if we actually work to limit future maltreatment.
 What happens when the homes we place at-risk children in are just as bad if not worse than the homes they are being removed from?

-Sophia was removed from her loving mother’s custody due to mental illness.
-Sophia was then denied the right to be raised by her father because he was in recovery for alcohol abuse.
-But then what happened to Sophia in the home where she was placed?
-Sophia has reported that she was being physically abused and yet this is not at issue?
+Donna and Barry’s daughter was removed from her loving mother’s custody due to mental illness.
+The little girl was then denied the right to be raised by her father because he was in recovery for alcohol abuse.
+But then what happened to her in the home where she was placed?
+The child has reported that she was being physically abused and yet this is not at issue?

 Who is monitoring our children in state custody?
 What happens when the very system designated to protect children is causing more harm than good?

 Who is monitoring our children in state custody?